Speciality: Comparative Race & Ethnicity Studies

 Affiliate Faculty: Women's and Gender Studies

-Paula Ioanide is an associate professor of comparative race and ethnicity studies at the Center for the Study of Culture, Race, and Ethnicity, Ithaca College.
+Paula Ioanide is interim director and a professor of comparative race and ethnicity studies at the Center for the Study of Culture, Race, and Ethnicity, Ithaca College.
 Her research focuses on the role of public emotions and implicit bias in perpetuating systemic racism and sexism.
 She also examines strategies and movements that counter the ills of mass incarceration and militarized policing, anti-immigrant discrimination, and increased poverty.

 Ioanide is co-editor of Antiracism Inc.: Why the Way We Talk About Racial Justice Matters (Punctum Books, 2019), a collection about the ways radical racial justice discourses and practices are appropriated, neutralized and incorporated to perpetuate injustices in the contemporary moment.